 Research: A Literature-Based Intervention for Women Prisoners

-Published in 2013, this partnership study between researchers from Centre of Research into Reading, Information and Linguistic Systems (CRILS) HMP Low Newton, Durham, and The Reader Organisation, and funded by the National Personality Disorder Team (Department of Health), assesses the benefits to wellbeing provided by shared reading to female prisoners.
+Published in 2013, this partnership study between researchers from Centre of Research into Reading, Information and Linguistic Systems (CRILS) HMP Low Newton, Durham, and The Reader, and funded by the National Personality Disorder Team (Department of Health), assesses the benefits to wellbeing provided by shared reading to female prisoners.

 Our Criminal Justice work in Greater Manchester is featured in Inside Hope: Mental Health Projects in the Criminal Justice System, a summary report for Trusthouse Charitable Foundation

 On this day 1593: Was there ever a more rock n roll literary death than #Marlowe's tragic end in a tavern brawl? https://t.co/P56jsTy0c6 - 1h ago

 Enjoy the Bank Holiday everybody!
 And Happy Reading! https://t.co/Jd627SGP4p - 3h ago